 How to Make Cranberry Powder

-Cranberry powder can be used to flavor teas, muffins, cakes, and more without adding the bulk of the dried fruit.
+Cranberry powder can flavor teas, muffins, cakes, and more without adding the bulk of the dried fruit.

 - Place into a bullet blender or a coffee grinder